|

 There are several eating places in Dunvegan, including the Old School Restaurant and Dunvegan Castle MacLeod's Tables Cafe (which is located near the castle entrance gates and is open 7 days a week from March to October).
 There's also a bakery/coffee shop/take-away in the village.

 Located in an old crofter's cottage, The Three Chimneys Restaurant is at Colbost 4 miles west of Dunvegan (follow the B884 road to Glendale).
-Run by Eddie and Shirley Spear, it has won many awards.
+Originally operated by multi award-winning Eddie and Shirley Spear, it changed ownership in 2019.
 Booking is essential for dinner.
 Telephone 01470 511 258.
 5 star accommodation also available.

 The Loch Bay Seafood Restaurant at Waternish (north of Dunvegan) is recommended in the Scotland the Best guide book.
 Tel: 01470 592235